call/txt: 303-704-4062 email: info@ardentgrove.org

 My approach to therapy is characterized by encouragement and genuine curiosity.
 I believe in the innate resilience of my clients, and I strive to support them in the telling of their stories.
 I believe therapy best works when therapist and client build real relationships and work together to co-construct meaning.
 I work from the assumption that our early experiences inform the process of becoming the people we are.
 Humans re-enact old rituals, and some emotions feel familiar while others are pushed so far away that we convince ourselves they are nonexistent.
 I believe that by learning to truly be with the great pains and the great joys of life, and to engage with curiosity and self-compassion, therapy can be a space which supports people to utilize the resources they already hold but have been unable to access.

 Grief work is one of my passions.
 I believe grief is a part of human life that applies to experiences beyond the death of a loved one.
 For example, I enjoy working with bereavement, anticipatory grief, relational grief, and grief related to loss and change.
 Additional clinical interests include psychological assessment, issues of identity, trauma, anxiety, and mood disorders.
 I practice from a trauma-informed, relational, psychodynamic approach.
-I am currently completing training for EMDR and eager to integrate this into my work with clients.
+I have completed training for EMDR and eager to integrate this into my work with clients.

 he/him/his